capitalone/rubicon-ml/docs/source/contributing.rst

 documentation builds, we only commit executed notebooks to the repo so ``nbsphinx`` doesn't have to spend time executing them itself.

-To build the documentation locally, use the environment YAML file in the ``docs`` directory to create a new ``conda`` environment with all necessary
+To build the documentation locally, create a new ``conda`` environment with all the necessary tools:
-tools:

 .. code-block:: shell

-   cd docs/
-   conda env create -f docs-environment.yml
+   conda env create -n rubicon-ml-docs python>=3.8

 Activate the new environment, install a local copy of ``rubicon_ml``, and use the ``make html`` command from the ``docs`` directory to build the